Introduction

 Architecture Overview¶

 The Android Emulator is a host program that runs an unmodified Android system image inside a virtual machine.
-A forked QEMU provides the CPU and device model; the android-emu layer adds the Android-specific machine, sensors, snapshots, and a control plane; graphics commands are streamed from the guest to a host renderer; and a Qt window or a WebRTC stream presents the result.
+A forked QEMU provides the CPU and device model, including the Android-specific ranchu machine and virtio devices; the android-emu layer adds sensors, snapshots, and a control plane; graphics commands are streamed from the guest to a host renderer; and a Qt window or a WebRTC stream presents the result.

 graph TB